josephmisiti/josephmisiti.github.io/_posts/2015-02-17-help-commands-for-doing-machine-learning-in-python.markdown

 	     random_state=0)
 {% endhighlight  %}

-It is important to understand that `train_test_split` does **NOT** preserve you percentage of samples for each class.
+It's important to understand that `train_test_split` does **NOT** preserve you percentage of samples for each class.
 If you want to perserve this (and if you have unbalanced classes, you most certainly do), use `StratifiedKFold`:

 {% highlight python %}
 X_train, X_test, y_train, y_test = cross_validation.train_test_split(X,